8 Minute Read

-A good investing professional can help you sort through the lingo and determine whether the mutual funds you think line up with your objectives really do.
-Be clear about your goals up front to ensure you and your pro are on the same page before you make selections.
+A good investing professional can help you determine whether the mutual funds you think line up with your objectives really do.
+Be clear about your goals up front to ensure you and your pro are on the same page before you pick mutual funds.

 Want to partner with a pro but don’t know where to start?
 Try SmartVestor!
 It’s an easy and free way to find investing help near you.